advancedresearch/toy_model_of_physical_seshatic_identity/README.md

 new bits of information arrives into the maze, that can influence the player's ability to reach the goal.
 However, there is no way to tell what kind of bits will arrive into the maze as time goes by.
-Therefore, the game is set up such that all possible bits are checked, meaning that the player can move only when a move is possible regardless of the state of the bits.
+Therefore, the game is set up such that all possible bits are checked, meaning that the player can move only when the move is possible regardless of the state of the bits.
+This allows the player state to be indeterminate, that is never any specific configuration of bits.
+The player is all possible states that the player can be.

 Since new bits arrive into the maze after the player, the player can not block the entry to the maze.
-Entering the maze is only valid if all futures and all pasts allow entering the maze.
-So, over time, the number of followers in the maze increments with each time step.
-Neither can any observable block the entry and prevent new followers from entering the maze.
+If this is allowed, then in many puzzles the player can cheat by moving time forward while standing still in the top left corner.
+The cheat is not allowed because it would provide multiple paths to the goal.
+There are some cases where a player can stand still in the middle of the maze, e.g. when there is a conditional move, but this is either intentional by the designer of the puzzle, either to find the correct path or to mislead the player, or it can be an unintentional dead end that was not caught under testing the puzzle.

 When reaching the goal, one has tracked the metaphysical identity of the dynamic bit that represents the player through the maze.
 A finished game is a proof of the unique path through the maze that makes the bit at the goal position equal to the bit at the start position, but applying "laws of nature" some finite number of times.

+There are two sides to the gameplay: People who solve puzzles and people who design puzzles.
+They both have to follow the rules, but there is no need to check manually that the rules are followed.
+If the rules are broken, the intended puzzle design will simply not work.
 The game is set up such that there is no way to cheat, for neither "laws of nature", nor the player.
 One can build different mazes by swapping out "laws of nature", which represents puzzle challenges to the player.

 It is possible to construct puzzles that have no solution, but if there exists some solution, then there is only one solution, a unique path.
 This semantics of a unique path in game design is unusual,